Fifty years of legal aid in Ontario

 The principal speaker for the opposition in the debate on the bill said, “I think that there are few members in this House who will say that it is not an advance step over anything we have known before, and probably will result in the Province of Ontario having a system of legal aid as good as anything that exists in the western world.”
 One Toronto newspaper editorialized that it was “the most advanced social welfare programme on the continent since Saskatchewan exploded medicare.”

 Since that day when legal aid started in Ontario, it hasn’t always been easy.
 There have been bumps in the road, as we have re-thought and re-worked how we deliver services, but our commitment to provide low-income Ontarians access to justice has never wavered.
 Last year, Legal Aid Ontario assisted about 840,000 low-income Ontarians through private bar lawyers and duty counsel at courthouses and legal aid clinics throughout Ontario.
 This week, the Province of Ontario announced we will be expanding eligibility for legal aid, allowing even more people access to important legal services.

 This is something we should all celebrate.
 For 50 years, all of us who have worked at Legal Aid Ontario have helped low-income Ontarians navigate what can be a complicated and often overwhelming legal system in Ontario.
-Through the commitment and dedication of our staff, we have served people who are the most disadvantaged; people who are recent immigrants or refugees, those who are homeless, dealing with mental health or addiction issues, or facing domestic violence.
+Through the commitment and dedication of our staff, we have served people who are the most disadvantaged; people who are recent immigrants or refugees, those who are homeless, dealing with mental health or addiction issues, or facing domestic abuse.

 We help all these people and more.
 And we’ve done this for 50 years, continuing the promise made in the original ad promoting legal aid in Ontario on day one of its existence.
 To provide “the most advanced solution in the world to the problem of legal assistance.
 And it’s purpose is to render justice to every(one) under the law.”